tzachi81/generators/README.md

 - Generator functions are iterator protocol functions that can break the 'Run-to-completion' paradigm.
 - Calling a generator function does not execute its body immediately, but retuns a Generator object instead. to execute its body, you have to call the .next() method by its object reference.
-- Generator functions can get and pass values with a two-way communication using [yield] and [next()] :
+- Generator functions can get and pass values with a two-way communication using [yield] and [next()].
-    "The yield keyword is used to pause and resume a generator function *()". (from: MDN web docs) yield returns an IteratorResult object with two properties, value and done: yield passes its next value to next() method or gets a value, if calling next() with an argument: next(arg). next() calls the first function body's yield expression and returns an object with the yielded value and done boolean value.
 - The yield* expression is used to delegate to another generator or iterable object.
 - A return statement in the function generator will make it finish (done: true).
   A throw exception in the function generator will make it finish (done: true).